August 10, 2009

 Beanstalkd is a fast, distributed, in-memory workqueue service.
 Its interface is generic, but was designed for use in reducing the latency of page views in high-volume web applications by running most time-consuming tasks asynchronously.

 Developed for a very popular Facebook Application.
-The smallest memory footprint: after startup, connecting, sending a few messages, it’s resident memory size (rsz) was still only 0.5 Mb!
+The smallest memory footprint: after startup, connecting, sending a few messages, it’s resident memory size (rsz) was only 0.7 Mb!

 Producer